 Nearest Tube: Bond Street or Piccadilly Circus

 Famous worldwide thanks to the film of the same name, Notting Hill offers a vast array of small, unique shops selling unusual and vintage clothing, rare antiques, quirky gifts, books and organic food.
-There's also the unmissable Portobello Road Market – a mile-long (1.6km) street with a vibrant array of different stalls set out daily.
+There's the world-famous Portobello Road Market – a mile-long (1.6km) street with a vibrant array of different stalls set out daily.
 Nearby Westbourne Grove offers more high-end shopping, with stylish designer shops dotted between a mix of quirky boho boutiques, hip cafes and art galleries.

 Nearest Tube: Notting Hill Gate, Ladbroke Grove or Westbourne Park

 Canada Square, in London's Docklands, is home to many of the UK's leading businesses, but it also has a great shopping centre, open seven days a week.
 Sleek and modern, Canada Square boasts more than 200 shops, with all the major high-street chains as well as a good selection of designer stores.
 Look out for big names like Oasis and Zara plus lingerie brand Myla and luxurious fragrance store Jo Malone.
-If you can avoid the weekday lunch-hour rush, it's one of London's most chilled-out shopping experiences.
+As long as you avoid the weekday lunch-hour rush, it's one of London's most chilled-out shopping experiences.

 Nearest Tube: Canary Wharf